manifoldfinance/openmev-sdk/packages/use-react-wallet/README.md

 ##### Transaction Signing

 To run a transaction or sign a message, use the `provider` object returned by the hook for connected wallets.

 This is a standard
 [Ethers.js Provider](https://docs.ethers.io/v5/api/providers/provider/).

+> Note Ethersjs has depreciated personal_sign methods

 ```ts
 const SignMessageButton = () => {